 Getting to Tiwai Island

-If money is no problem, the easiest way is to hire a car and driver in Freetown, who will take you all the way to the river crossing near the park, where he’ll wait for you to return, usually in a day or two.
+If money is no problem, the easiest way is to hire a car and driver in Freetown.
+They will take you all the way to the river crossing near the park and wait for your return, usually in a day or two.
 Expect to pay US$500-600!

-Another option is to catch public transport.
-This involves a few changes, and will take most of the day.
-The first step is to get the bus to Bo, three-four hours.
-Change at Bo and head to Potoru, three hours.
-From Potoru you will find a ride to Kambama, thirty minutes, where you will cross the river to the park.
-The park has a boat that will take you across the river.
+Another option is to catch public transport, though this involves several changes and will take most of the day.
+The first step is to get the bus to Bo (three to four hours).
+Change buses at Bo and head to Potoru (about three hours).
+From Potoru, you’ll find a ride to Kambama (30 minutes), where you’ll cross the river to the park.
+The park provides a boat to take you across the river to Tiwai Island.

 Where to stay on Tiwai Island

-The park has basic rooms (US$40-50), or you can bring your own camping equipment.
-It’s clean and comfortable.
-Breakfast is included, and you can order some meals and eat with the rangers.
-You can also bring your own supplies and prepare your own meals in the kitchen.
+The park offers basic rooms (US$40-50), or you can bring your own camping equipment.
+The accommodations are clean and comfortable.
+Breakfast is included, and you can order additional meals and eat with the rangers.
+Alternatively, you can bring your own supplies and prepare meals in the park’s kitchen.

 Things to see and do on Tiwai Island

-Guided walks are the highlight here, in the early morning or evening.
-The guides are very informative, and if there are any species to see, they will point them out Le500.
+Guided walks are the highlight, especially in the early morning or evening.
+The guides are very informative and if there are any species to see, they will point them out.
 There are also a few trails that you can explore on your own.
-It’s possible to arrange local village visits and river trips.
-Talk to the guides.
+It’s possible to arrange visits to local village or river trips – just talk with the guides to plan your activities.

 Getting to Sierra Leone

-Freetown is reachable by sea coach ferry from Conakry, local taxis from neighbouring countries, or via the sparkling new Lungi International Airport, with a reasonable selection of flights from African cities such as Accra or Banjul, and a direct flight from Belgium in Europe.
+Freetown is reachable by sea coach ferry from Conakry, local taxis from neighbouring countries, or via the sparkling new Lungi International Airport, which offers a reasonable selection of flights from African cities such as Accra and Banjul, as well as a direct flight from Belgium in Europe.

 Useful things to know before visiting Sierra Leone